Djama1GIT/vivid/README.md

 # Vivid

-Vivid is a AI book generation project based on FastAPI.
+Vivid is a AI book generation project based on GPT, Python, FastAPI.

 ## Installation and Setup <sup><sub>(tested on Linux)</sub></sup>